andrewgonzalez4/Loading-Circles/README.md

 # Loading-Circles
-Simple loading page in HTML/CSS
+Simple loading page in HTML/CSS.
+This was done following a tutorial by Florin-Pop on YouTube. (https://www.youtube.com/watch?v=NpPrEWdnofU)